gilby125/oci-swarm-cluster/README.md

 - Go into directory oci-swarm-cluster and zip it using "zip -r ../oci-swarm-cluster.zip *"
 - Upload oci-swarm-cluster.zip on using OCI Resource Manager pane

+## Configuration Options

+### Optional Components

+This stack allows you to selectively deploy components:

+- **Database Deployment**: Set `deploy_database=false` to skip deploying the Autonomous Database
+- **Web Application Deployment**: Set `deploy_web_app=false` to skip deploying the web application components

+These options can be set in your terraform.tfvars file or passed as command-line variables.

+### Cloudflare Integration

+To enable Cloudflare integration for DNS management and SSL certificates:

+1. Set `cloudflare_email` to your Cloudflare account email
+2. Set `cloudflare_api_token` to your Cloudflare API token with appropriate permissions
+3. Set `domain_name` to your domain managed by Cloudflare

+This integration enables automatic DNS configuration and SSL certificate generation for your domain.

 [oci]: https://cloud.oracle.com/en_US/cloud-infrastructure
 [orm]: https://docs.cloud.oracle.com/iaas/Content/ResourceManager/Concepts/resourcemanager.htm
 [tf]: https://www.terraform.io